BioContainers/edu/README.md

 =============================

-The BioCotnainers documentation is generated using readthedocs and sphinx.
-The final version of the documentations is deploy in: https://biocontainers-edu.readthedocs.io/en/latest/
+The BioContainers documentation is generated using readthedocs and sphinx.
+The final version of the documentation is deployed in: https://biocontainers-edu.readthedocs.io/en/latest/

 If you want to contribute with the documentation please do a Pull Request (PR) in the branch ``read_docs``.

-The documentation source files `.rst` are store in the **docs** folder.
+The documentation source files `.rst` are stored in the **docs** folder.

 If you want to build the project locally, you need to follow these steps: